Table of Contents

 Iron is essential trace mineral for our body.
 This mineral is component of haemoglobin in red blood cells and myoglobin in muscle cells and responsible for carrying oxygen.
-Iron is also part of the enzymes and required in body to produce new cells, amino acids, neurotransmitters and hormones.
+Iron is also part of the enzymes and required in the body to produce new cells, amino acids, neurotransmitters and hormones.
 The iron requirement for adult male is 8 mg each day and for female is 18 mg each day.
 The iron which is obtained from the food is of two types, heme and nonheme iron.

 Heme iron or Non-vegetarian source of Iron

 Heme iron is present in non-vegetarian foods.
-This is bound into animal tissues or haemoglobin and myoglobin of meat and gets easily absorbed in body.
+This is bound into animal tissues or haemoglobin and myoglobin of meat and gets easily absorbed in the body.
 The source of heme iron is meat such as steamed clams (molluscs), poultry, fish, pork, sardines, mussels, oysters, seafood etc.

 Non-heme iron or Vegetarian Source of iron

 This type of iron is present in fruits, vegetables, dried beans, nuts and grain products.
 The excellent source of this iron is green peas, spinach, beans, lentils, carrot and other green leafy vegetables.
 Iron is also present in cooked potatoes, eggplant and tomatoes in lesser amounts.

 Heme iron gets more efficiently absorbed in the body compared to any other source of iron.
 A person who is vegetarian and depends on diet for daily iron requirement, need to consume approximately 1.8 times the daily normal requirement.

 |100% iron-fortified Ready-to-eat cereal||¾ cup||18 mg|

 |Cream of Wheat||1 cup||8.1 mg|